 - Dynamic risk register

-Continuous Control Automation should not be confused with continuous control monitoring (CCM).
-Gartner defines CCM as a set of technologies that reduces business losses and audit costs through continuous monitoring and auditing of the controls in applications.
+Continuous Control Automation should be distinct from continuous control monitoring (CCM).
+Gartner defines CCM as a set of technologies that reduces business losses and audit costs through continuous monitoring and auditing of application controls.

-CCA can be envisioned as a solution with all the capabilities of CCM, like identifying weaknesses, improving threat response time, and strengthening cyber posture and management, but it does more with the data processed.
-The data is not just parked on a platform but acted upon with automated controls.
+CCA can be envisioned as a solution with all the capabilities of CCM, like identifying weaknesses, improving threat response time, and strengthening cyber posture and management.
+Still, it does more with the data processed.
+The data is not parked on a platform but acted upon with automated controls.

 One disadvantage of CCA is that there still needs to be a human element to the process.
 CCA is indeed advanced, but this technology is not at a point where it can be trusted to make all the decisions.
 Digital tools can still be fallible to bugs and software blackouts.